Sample-Specific Debiasing for Better Image-Text Models: Discussion

 Using all CheX5 labels to remove false negatives consistently improves the performance of classifying the CheX5 classes.
 However, doing so has minimal impact on visual grounding and cross-modal retrieval tasks that require the ability to distinguish rare classes beyond those specified in CheX5.
 Methods that require a clear definition of the latent classes \citep{khoslaSupervisedContrastiveLearning2020,dwibediLittleHelpMy2021} are not easily adaptable to situations where there are many classes or when the classes are difficult to define concretely.
-In contrast, methods that implicitly define the latent classes via clustering \citep{chenincremental}, or do not assume access to the latent classes (\citet{chuangDebiasedContrastiveLearning2020} or our approach) show promise in improving model performance on vision-language tasks.
+In contrast, methods that implicitly define the latent classes via clustering \citep{chenIncrementalFalseNegative2022}, or do not assume access to the latent classes (\citet{chuangDebiasedContrastiveLearning2020} or our approach) show promise in improving model performance on vision-language tasks.

-In addition to the task itself, evaluation metrics are also sensitive to different aspects of the representation.
 In our experiments, visual grounding and cross-modal retrieval tasks use the MS-CXR data set that contains infrequently occurring sentences.
-Thus one would assume both tasks would benefit from using smaller values of $\eta$ than classification of commonly occurring pathologies.
+Thus, one would assume both tasks would benefit more from using smaller values of the assumed uniform class probability $\eta$ than image classification of commonly occurring pathologies.
 However, the observed performance improvement for grounding is less noticeable than for retrieval.
 One reason is that the overlap-based metrics (e.g., IoU) used to evaluate grounding may be less sensitive to the variations in text embeddings representing different but related classes.
 In contrast, to achieve a high value of ranking-based metrics (e.g., recall) requires the model to rank the correct sentence higher than closely related alternatives.
 This unexpected result suggests that in addition to the class distribution, target performance metrics that capture how the model will be used in the clinical application are also important when developing representation learning approaches.
-To the best of our knowledge, our work is the first to identify these differences in performance of downstream tasks due to the choices in compensating for the effect of false negatives during representation learning.
-Limited evaluation of the downstream performance in prior work led to the omission of the trade-off we observed in our experiments.